When to Visit Lapland:

 Pros

-• The Best Weather of the Year: You get the perfect combination of deep, reliable snow and incredible sunshine.
+- The Best Weather of the Year: You get the perfect combination of deep, reliable snow and incredible sunshine.

-• Endless Daylight: The days stretch out rapidly, giving you twice as much time for exploring and outdoor tours compared to December.
+- “Endless” Daylight: The days stretch out rapidly, giving you twice as much time for exploring and outdoor tours compared to December.

-• Comfortable Temperatures: The bone-chilling -30°C spikes are mostly gone.
+- Comfortable Temperatures: The bone-chilling -30°C spikes are mostly gone.
 It’s warm enough to enjoy a coffee outside while still surrounded by snowdrifts.

 Cons

-• No Christmas Spirit: The festive decorations, Christmas markets, and holiday hype are completely packed away.
+- No Christmas Spirit: The festive decorations, Christmas markets, and holiday hype are completely packed away.

 March Weather & Climate in Lapland

 March is the undisputed king of Spring-Winter.
 It offers the ultimate blend of winter conditions and spring energy.
+December gets most of the attention because of Christmas, but March is a completely different kind of Lapland.

 Temperatures in Lapland in March